-The Postgraduate Diploma of Business Informatics aims to take an interdisciplinary approach to informatics and business innovation within a single qualification, including the core disciplines of enterprise innovation, IT service management, information security management, digital transformation, project management and business professionalism.
+The aims of the Master of Business Informatics are:

+To take an interdisciplinary approach to informatics and business innovation within a single qualification, including the core disciplines of project management, organisational behaviour, global business, innovation, enterprise management and information management, and to develop research skills through an applied project.
 This programme brings together business and IT services in both a New Zealand and global context.

-This is a 12-month, 120-credit, full-time programme of study designed for graduates with a Bachelor's degree, postgraduate or graduate diploma or equivalent in a business-related or IT/ computing subject from a recognised institution.
+This is a 16-month, full-time programme of study designed for graduates of a first degree in a business-related and/or IT/computing subject.
 It is suited for those seeking to:

 - 1. Bridge the gap between a first degree and a career in business informatics that requires further qualifications and skills. - 2.
-Build a firm foundation for further advanced level study towards a Master's qualification in a similar discipline.
+Build a firm foundation for further advanced level study towards a doctoral qualification in a similar discipline.